-2. The Rocket Center
+2. U.S. Space and Rocket Center

 To read more about where to eat in Huntsville, check out this post.

 4. Lowe Mill ARTS & Entertainment

 Lowe Mill ARTS & Entertainment is a Huntsville gem filled with over 200 craft studios and shops, making it the largest privately owned art studio in the country.
 The stunning murals on the building and hallways are just the beginning of the incredible attractions here.

 You’ll find amazing food and drink vendors all around, but don’t miss Pizzelle’s Confections and their gorgeous and delicious chocolates – especially Afternoon Delight, Goodbye Earl, and Steel Magnolia.

 If you’re a music lover, check out Vertical House Records or catch live performances around the water tower.
 Plus, Lowe Mill offers classes to brush up on your skills and hobbies.

 Bottom line: this place is a blast and a must-visit in Huntsville.